centreon/centreon-documentation/en/security/key-rotation.md

         ```

     The script will:
-    * check the RPM key in the RPM database and remove it
+    * check the RPM key in the RPM database and ask you to remove it
     * check the key file in the **/etc/pki/rpm-gpg** directory
-    * fetch and import the new RPM key into the RPM database
+    * ask you to fetch and import the new RPM key into the RPM database
-    * update the **release** RPM package
+    * ask you to update the **release** RPM package (this will remove the revoked key from **/etc/pki/rpm-gpg**)
-    * check the signature of the RPM packages.
+    * ask you to check the signature of the RPM packages.

 ## Checks